RCIC-UCI-Public/website-rcic/docs/source/storage/crsp-clients.rst

      .. figure:: images/web/browser-create-folder.png
         :align: center
         :width: 80%
-        :alt:  Create a new folder
+        :alt: step create a new folder

         Create a new folder